-Sneek (in the Frisian Snits) is a city southwest of Leeuwarden.
-It is the largest place in the municipality of Súdwest-Fryslân and the third place in the province of Friesland (The Netherlands).
+Sneek (in Frisian Snits) is a city southwest of Leeuwarden.
+It is the largest town in the municipality of Súdwest-Fryslân and the third place in the province of Friesland (Netherlands).
 The city has about 33700 inhabitants.

-Sneek is located near the Sneekermeer and is famous for its historic city center, including the Waterpoort, and the Sneekweek.
-The city fulfills a central function for the Zuidwesthoek region and was, from August 1498 to March 1500, even the official capital of the Friesland region.
+Sneek is located near the Sneekermeer and is known for its historic city center, including the Waterpoort, and the Sneekweek.
+The city fulfils a central function for the Southwest Corner region and was even the official capital of the province of Friesland from August 1498 to March 1500.

-Sneek obtained various city rights from the 13th century, which were officially recorded in 1456.
-Sneek became one of the Friesian eleven cities.
-This was also the beginning of a flowering period as a trading city that would last until about 1550.
-In 1492 the construction of a city graveyard and city wall began.
-From that time on, Sneek was the only walled city of Friesland.
-From the old fortifications of Sneek, the Watergate and the Bolwerk are still left.
+From the 13th century onwards, Sneek obtained various city rights, which were officially established in 1456.
+Sneek thus became one of the Frisian eleven cities.
+This was also the beginning of a flourishing period as a trading city that would last until about 1550.
+In 1492 the construction of a city moat and city wall was started.
+From that time on, Sneek was the only walled city in Friesland.
+Of the old fortifications of Sneek, the Waterpoort and the Bolwerk still remain.

-The town of Sneek is within the city's graves.
-The oldest area is located around the terp of the Great or Martinikerk, of which a first building took place in the 10th century.
-The entire inner city and Stationsbuurt have been appointed as a protected cityscape: nationally protected area Sneek and station area.
+The city center of Sneek is located within the city canals.
+The oldest area is around the mound de Grote or Martinikerk, of which the first construction took place in the 10th century.
+The entire city centre and station area have been designated as a protected cityscape: the national protected area of Sneek and the station area.
 In the center there are several canals and many monumental buildings.
-Parts of the walled and surrounding walls of the present city, especially the well-known Waterpoort and the Bolwerk, are still present.
+Parts of the walls and ramparts of the current city centre, in particular the well-known Waterpoort and the Bolwerk, are still present.